Abhi1782/Static-Website-Hosting-Deployment-on-AWS-with-Custom-Domain-HTTPS-EC2-Ngnix-S3-CloudFront/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-"C:\Users\Lenovo\OneDrive\Documents\Project\Nginx Web Server Hosting with SSL\Captures\Museum of Candy.mp4"
+Museum of Candy Video.mp4

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # 🎉 Thank You!

-## ✨ Thank you for exploring this project!
+### ✨ Thank you for exploring this project!
 This deployment marks the successful completion of my Static Website Hosting on AWS — powered by Ubuntu, Nginx, Route 53, S3, CloudFront, and SSL (Certbot).

 It demonstrates real-world cloud implementation, including domain mapping, DNS configuration, HTTPS security, and global content delivery — all integrated into a seamless,       production-ready architecture.

-## 🌍 Through this project, I gained hands-on experience in web hosting, domain management, and SSL encryption, further strengthening my AWS cloud engineering skills.
+### 🌍 Through this project, I gained hands-on experience in web hosting, domain management, and SSL encryption, further strengthening my AWS cloud engineering skills.

-## 💡 Continuous learning never stops — new projects are on the way! 🚀
+### 💡 Continuous learning never stops — new projects are on the way! 🚀

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------